 - When you arrive, please proceed to the AIMS lobby.
 If you have a car, you will be able to park it in the lot at the Empire Building, but be sure to let the volunteers who greet you know that you need parking.

 Welcome and Registration

-- If you arrive before 16:00 on Sunday, you are welcome to come by the AIMS lobby between 12:00 and 16:00 to meet some of the MMED faculty and mentors and AIMS students and staff.
+- If you arrive between 12:00 and 17:00 on Sunday, you are welcome to come by the AIMS lobby to meet some of the MMED mentors and AIMS students and staff.
 One or more volunteers will be available in the lobby to answer any questions you may have during this time.

-- You must register in order to receive your welcome packet and name tag.
+- You must register to receive your welcome packet and name tag.
 There are two opportunities for registration:

 - The first session of the Clinic will start promptly at 8:30 on Monday in the main lecture hall (see schedule).

 - All MMED participants are expected to engage fully in the MMED program.
 This includes attending all MMED sessions (other than those designated as optional).

 - You will be frequently using your laptops, but we will typically ask you to close them for certain activities: including most all seminar and discussion activities.
 This will help you and the other participants focus on the material at hand.
 This rule also applies to other electronic devices, such as phones.
 We allow note taking on tablets, provided you are not abusing that allowance to pursue other activities.